• 866-376-2463

 • If the chargers are shared, a system for the users to pay for electricity may be needed.
 Some options are:

-Visit our About EV Charging page for more resources for planning EV charging at multi-unit dwellings.
+Visit the About EV Charging webpage for more EV charging planning resources for multi-unit dwellings.

 Are there grants available for installing public EV chargers?